 One of our core functions is to facilitate an effective response to outbreaks and incidents, especially those which are likely to severely test the NHS and other public services.

-The guidance Management of Public Health Incidents: Guidance on the Roles and Responsibilities of NHS led Incident Management Teams.
-Scottish Guidance No 12 (2017 edition) was developed by the Scottish Health Protection Network (SHPN) as generic guidance for ourselves and NHS boards in preparation for, and to manage public health incidents in collaboration with partners, especially the local authorities.
+The guidance Management of Public Health Incidents: Guidance on the Roles and Responsibilities of NHS led Incident Management Teams – interim 2020 update was developed by the Scottish Health Protection Network (SHPN) as generic guidance for ourselves and NHS boards in preparation for, and to manage public health incidents in collaboration with partners, especially the local authorities.

 If an NHS board has a healthcare associated infection incident or outbreak they will report this as per Chapter 3 of the National Infection Prevention and Control Manual and further information on this can be found in the Healthcare Infection Incidents and outbreaks page.